Agriculture in Brazil: South

 Rio Grande do Sul is responsible for 90% of the national production of grapes, and produces 90% of the wine produced in the country, 85% of the sparkling wine, and 90% of the grape juice, mainly in the area of Caxias do Sul and surroundings.
 Santa Catarina had an annual production of around 23 thousand tons of grape in 2019, with 86% of the state production located in the municipalities of Caçador, Pinheiro Preto, Tangará and Videira.
 Most of the national production, however, is located in Rio Grande do Sul (664.2 thousand tons in 2018).

 The three Southern States of the country are responsible for 95% of the national production of apple, and Santa Catarina appears at the top of the production list, disputing with Rio Grande do Sul.
 The region of São Joaquim is responsible for 35% of the national apple plantation.
 Rio Grande do Sul harvests 45% of Brazilian apples, and is the largest exporter of apples in the country.
-The region in the vicinity of Vacaria is the highlight: it concentrates 88% of the state's production and 37% of the national production.
+The region in the vicinity of Vacaria is the highlight: it accounts for 88% of the state's production and 37% of the national production.

 Rio Grande do Sul is the largest producer of peaches in Brazil, with half the volume harvested in Brazil in 2018.
 The rest of the Brazilian production takes place in Santa Catarina, Paraná, São Paulo and Minas Gerais.

 Rio Grande do Sul is also the largest producer of fig in the country, according to data from 2018.

 Santa Catarina is a national leader in the production of onions.
 In 2017, it produced 630 thousand tons, especially in the municipalities of Alfredo Wagner, Angelina and Rancho Queimado.
 It was also the third largest producer of garlic in Brazil in 2018, with a planted area of approximately two thousand hectares.
 The Curitibanos region is the largest producer in the state.

 In coffee, Paraná is the producer state located further south in the country.
 It was once the largest producing state in Brazil: in 1962, Paraná accounted for 58% of national production, but in 2017, it had only 2.7% of the total produced in the country.
 The coffee culture has been replaced by other planting crops, and the state's focus today has been to invest in special, more expensive coffee beans.

 In 2018, Rio Grande do Sul and Paraná were the 3rd and 4th largest producers of tangerine in Brazil.
 Rio Grande do Sul is also responsible for 19% of Brazil's persimmon production, being the 2nd largest national producer.

 In 2019, in Brazil, there was a total production area of around 4 thousand hectares of strawberry.
 Rio Grande do Sul and Paraná were the 3rd and 4th largest producers in the country, with an area of approximately 500 ha planted.